 In general, insurance underwriters make it a condition for insurance coverage that a vessel be certified as "in class" by a classification society which is a member of the International Association of Classification Societies ("IACS").
-All of our vessels are certified as being "in class" by either Lloyd's Register of Shipping, the American Bureau of Shipping or Nippon Kaiji Kyokai, each of which is a member of IACS.
+All of our vessels are certified as being "in class" by either Lloyd's Register of Shipping or the American Bureau of Shipping, each of which is a member of IACS.